From the White House to your house? How news in D.C. impacts your homebuying experience.

 One of the main ways that lawmakers and public servants in D.C. make a difference in the housing market is by trying to make housing more affordable for low income and first-time homebuyers.

-As of this writing, there are three competing bills up for debate in the House and Senate with the expressed aim of making housing more affordable.
+At any one time, there are likely a handful of bills being discussed that hope to make homeownership more affordable.
 But as we stated, it’s not clear if either of the three will get passed, when they will get passed and how they will ultimately be implemented.

 Fortunately, that’s not the only way the government can help make housing more affordable.
-In the beginning of September, the Biden administration announced a number of steps that they will direct federal agencies to take to promote affordability.
+The White House can also put in place changes to the housing market.
+For example, last September, the Biden administration announced a number of steps that they will direct federal agencies to take to promote affordability.
 These include: